antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 # Announcing .NET Standard 2.1

 We [shipped .NET Standard 2.0][ns20-post] about a year ago.
-Since then, .NET Core has shipped one minor versions and is about to ship another one.
+Since then, .NET Core has shipped one minor version and is about to ship another one.
 It's time to update the standard to include some new concepts as well as a number of small improvements that make your life easier across the various implementations of .NET.